sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/monitor-external-resources.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ### Create the check

-Now that the assets are registered, you can create a check named `check-sensu-site` to run the command `check-http.rb -u https://sensu.io` with the `sensu-plugins-http` and `sensu-ruby-runtime` assets, at an interval of 60 seconds, for all agents subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
+Now that the dynamic runtime assets are registered, you can create a check named `check-sensu-site` to run the command `check-http.rb -u https://sensu.io` with the `sensu-plugins-http` and `sensu-ruby-runtime` dynamic runtime assets, at an interval of 60 seconds, for all agents subscribed to the `proxy` subscription, using the `sensu-site` proxy entity name.
 To avoid duplicate events, add the [`round_robin` attribute][18] to distribute the check execution across all agents subscribed to the `proxy` subscription.

 Create a file called `check.json` and add this check definition: